MicrosoftDocs/win32-pr.pt-br/desktop-src/VML/basic-vml-types.md

 ### <a name="scheme-colors"></a>Cores do esquema

-As cores do esquema referenciadas por esquema são definidas no nível do documento usando a meta tag com um atributo de nome de "Esquema de Cores do Tema".
+As cores do esquema referenciadas por esquema são definidas no nível do documento usando a marca meta com um atributo de nome de "Esquema de Cores do Tema".

 ```HTML